 Mugs, for example, are easier to reach for if they’re housed in the cabinet above the coffee maker.
 Even better (if you have the counter space) is to get them out of the cabinet and onto a mug holder, as this will free up cabinet space for those less-reached-for items.

 One more idea?
-Stick a row of hanging utility hooks on the wall behind the coffee maker, and hang mugs from their handles.
-Not only does this solve your storage situation, but putting your favorite mugs on display is an easy way to decorate the wall.
+Stick a row of hanging utility hooks on the wall behind the coffee maker and hang mugs from their handles.
+Not only does this solve your storage situation, putting your favorite mugs on display is an easy way to decorate the wall.